top of page

 Sexual Abstinence

-Sexual abstinence (including self-pleasure) is required at least three days prior to your Ayahuasca retreat.
+Sexual abstinence (including self-pleasure) is required at least three days prior to your Ayahuasca ceremony.